AmiraAshraf2/Github-actions-training/labs/04-matrix-strategy.md

 | Matrix value is empty | Check the expression: `${{ matrix.node-version }}`. |
 | Too many jobs | Keep the matrix small and purposeful. |

-## Cleanup or next step

-Compare with `solutions/workflows/04-matrix-ci.yml`.